AldoSuba/docs.buf.build/docs/buf/other/bazel.md

 ### `buf_breaking_test` {#buf-breaking-test}

 `buf_breaking_test` is a test rule that checks one or more `proto_library` targets for breaking changes.
-It requires an [image](/reference/images) file to check against.
+It requires an [image][image] file to check against.

 #### Attributes